 A stylish laundry room with a black and white patterned hex floor tile.

-Featuring: Summerland by Jeffrey Alan Marks in Toro Hex.
+Featuring: Jeffrey Alan Marks Summerland Toro.
 Design and photography by @redbirdredsesign.

 8. Embrace Old-World Charm